lemonde/winston-error/README.md

 Add a decorator on `winston.error()` which, when an error is passed as first argument, also adds it in metadata and converts the call to a standard winston `(message, metadata, ...)`.
-The full error object is not added, only fields `.message`, `.stack` and `.code` are copied by default.
+The full error object is not added, only standard fields `.name`, `.message` and `.stack` are copied by default.

 ## Install